vernjan/ctf-writeups/write-ups/TheCatch2022/04-corporate-websites/02-xml-prettifier/README.md

 <string>:2:9:FATAL:PARSER:ERR_UNDECLARED_ENTITY: Entity 'xxe' failed to parse
 ```

 This kinda works.
-Unfortunately notes content is **not a valid XM**L, so it can't be included into our XML.
+Unfortunately, notes content is **not a valid XML**, so it can't be included into our XML.

 I read a few articles about XXE, looking for some way how to get around this.